wizkids/javascript-rocks/README.md

 We expect a simply structured HTML/CSS/JS project with good readability.
 Design and UX is not a major consideration - keeping it simple is fine.

-We expect a well-versed front-ender to be able to complete the task within 1 hour.
+We expect a well-versed front-ender to be able to complete the task within a few hours.

 ## Tasks